TroAlexis/naviScroll/README.md

 };
 ```

-You can set `data-adclass` attribute on a section
+You can set `data-addclass` attribute on a section
 to set the class on the navigation element connected to it
 in case you need some control on styling, as well as you can style navigation elements using `data-depth`
 indicating how deep the element is in sections.